Plane Curves with Hyperbolic and C-hyperbolic Complements: Preliminaries

-\noin {\bf 3.1.} {\it Classical singularities.
-Immersed curves}.
-We say that a curve $C$ in $\pr^2$ has {\it classical singularities} if its singular points are nodes and ordinary cusps.
-It is called {\it a Pl\"ucker curve} if both $C$ and the dual curve $C^*$ have classical singularities only and no flex at a node.
-If the normalization mapping $\nu : C^*_{norm} \to C \hookrightarrow \pr^2$ is an immersion, or, which is equivalent, if all irreducible local analytic branches of $C$ are smooth, then we say that $C$ is {\it an immersed curve}.
-An immersed curve $C$ is called {\it a curve with tidy} or {\it ordinary singularities}, or simply {\it a tidy curve}, if at each point $p \in C$ the local irreducible branches of $C$ have pairwise distinct tangents.
-By M. Noether's Theorem [Co] any plane curve can be transformed into a tidy curve by means of Cremona transformations.\\
+\noin One says that a reduced curve $C$ in $\pr^2$ has {\it classical singularities} if all its singular points are nodes and ordinary cusps.
+It is called {\it a Pl\"ucker curve} if both $C$ and the dual curve $C^*$ have only classical singularities and no flecnode, i.e. no flex at a node\footnote{observe that the Pl\"{u}cker formulas are still valid if the latter condition is omited, but in this case one must count separately the flexes and nodes which are coming from flecnodes or biflecnodes.}.
+We say that $C$ is {\it an immersed curve} if the normalization mapping $\nu : C_{norm} \to C \hookrightarrow \pr^2$ is an immersion, or, which is equivalent, if all the irreducible local analytic branches of $C$ are smooth (in particular, this is so if $C$ has only ordinary singularities \footnote{i.e. singularities where all the local branches are smooth and pairwise transversal.}).

-\noin {\bf 3.2.} {\it Cusps and flexes}.
-In the sequel by {\it a cusp} we mean an irreducible plane curve singularity.
-In particular, an irreducible local analytic branch $A$ of a plane curve $C$ with centrum $p \in C$ is a cusp iff it is singular.
-The tangent line to a cusp $A$ at $p$ is called {\it a cuspidal tangent of $C$}.
-Recall that {\it the multiplicity sequence} of a plane analytic germ $A$ at $p_0 \in A$ is the sequence of multiplicities of $A$ at $p_0$ and its infinitely nearby points.
-Following [Na, (1.5)] $A$ is called {\it a simple cusp} if its first Puiseaux pair is $(m, m+1)$, where $m = {\rm mult}_p A \ge 2$, or, what is the same, if the multiplicity sequence of $A$ is $(m,\, 1, \,1, \dots)$.
-By Lemma 1.5.7 in [Na] a cusp $A$ is a simple cusp iff the corresponding branch $A^*$ of the dual curve $C^*$ is smooth.
-In this case $A^*$ is a flex of order $m-1$ (see the definition below), and vice versa, if $A^*$ is a flex of order $m-1$, then $A$ is a simple cusp of multiplicity $m$.
-A simple c